 In general, PlayPosit is an accessible tool, as it is compliant with WCAG 2.1 Level A accessibility standards.
-Closed captions that are in the original video source (YouTube, Vimeo, or BeachBoard Media) are available in the PlayPosit bulb as both captions and searchable transcripts.
+Closed captions that are in the original video source (YouTube, Vimeo, or Kaltura) are available in the PlayPosit bulb.
+To get searchable transcripts for a YouTube video, download captions in Step 2 of the Bulb Editor.
 Captions can also be uploaded or edited.
 Note the transcript cannot be used to skip sections if fast forward is disabled.
 Bulb interactions and learner activities are also compatible with screen readers.

 As a best practice, link the PlayPosit accessibility policy in your course.

 Where are PlayPosit’s resources and troubleshooting information?

 As PlayPosit continually evolves, you may have new questions or concerns.
 Review the official PlayPosit Help Articles for the latest information, such as this article on LMS Troubleshooting.
 You can also email firstname.lastname@example.org for support.

 Students may refer to our PlayPosit Interactive Video for Students page for training and troubleshooting.

 What trainings are available?

 How are FERPA privacy issues handled by PlayPosit?

 As a FERPA-compliant tool, learner attempt analytics is private to the bulb owner and co-editors (regardless of class ownership).
 To keep learner attempt data separate after collaborating on a bulb for separate classes, each instructor should make their own copy of the bulb before assigning it to learners.
 Learn more about role permissions.

 Learners only view the bulbs you have assigned them.
 When creating a bulb, you will select a bulb privacy setting for visibility to other instructors: